artur-gramacki/Epileptic-Seizure-Detection/README.md

-This is the Electronic Supplements for the paper
+This is the Electronic Supplements for the paper\n
 **A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals**

 by *Artur Gramacki & Jarosław Gramacki*